Do1e

 e/n/d/r/c/s/q> n # Create a new configuration

-Storage> 52 # WebDAV, may vary with different rclone versions
+Storage> 52 # WebDAV, the rclone version may vary

-vendor> 7 # Other site/service or software, may vary with different rclone versions
+vendor> 7 # Other site/service or software, the rclone version may vary

 user> abcd # NAS username